-In our experience, members of the public often do not understand that integrity commissioners have considerable discretion in carrying out their functions.
+In our experience, it is often not publicly understood that integrity commissioners have considerable discretion in carrying out their functions.
 Accordingly, municipalities may want to note that if a matter is not covered specifically in the protocol, the commissioner can exercise their discretion to address it.